-Jet engines have been the successful drivers of aircrafts for nearly a century now.
+Jet engines have been the successful drivers of aircraft for nearly a century now.
 In this video, we will explain the technology behind the jet engine in a logical, step by step manner.
 We will also understand what is a Turbofan engine and why it is preferred over a turbojet.

 A detailed webpage version of the video is given below.